By Tea Blumer on | No Comments

 This preexisting setting increases exposure for brightness and decreases the saturation to help remove yellow tints.
 Like all preexisting settings, it can also be customized to your needs.

-I hope this tutorial has been helpful with learning how to retouch teenage skin and facial features in Lightroom!
+I hope this tutorial has been helpful with learning how to retouch senior skin and facial features in Lightroom!

 Remember, each photo and individual is different, so it is important to pay close attention to these slight differences.
 While a particular series of settings may work great on one individual, a slightly different combination of settings might work better for another.